June-Ruth/OC-Java-Projet8/README.md

 ##Modification History

 ###4 - Improve architecture using MVC Pattern
-- Create interface to respect SOLID principles
+- Create interface to respect SOLID principles and adapt code for them

 ###3 - Migrate Gradle from Groovy to Kotlin Script
 - Adapt syntax to look like Kts